pnp/blog/content/post/microsoft-graph-fundamentals-learning-path-module-3.md

 ### time to run our app

-Like in Module 2, open your terminal (I use the built-in Powershell in Visual Studio Code) and type in \`npm start\`, which will open your browser with \`localhost:8080\`.
+Like in Module 2, open your terminal (I use the built-in PowerShell in Visual Studio Code) and type in \`npm start\`, which will open your browser with \`localhost:8080\`.